hoprnet/hoprnet/.processes/development.md

 The process is using [EasyRetro](https://easyretro.io/). `Retrospective` follows this schedule:

-1. Everybody secretly adds hidden items to `What Went Well` column.
+1. Everybody secretly adds hidden items (max 3) to `What Went Well` column.
 2. The moderator reveals the `What Went Well` column.
-3. Everybody has ~30 secs to speak about their items.
+3. Everybody has ~30 secs to speak about each of their items.
-4. Everybody secretly adds hidden items to `Problems` column.
+4. Everybody secretly adds hidden items (max 3) to `Problems` column.
 5. The moderator reveals `Problems` column.
-6. Everybody has ~30 secs to speak about their items.
+6. Everybody has ~30 secs to speak about each of their items.
 7. Everybody is given 3 votes to vote on the items in the `Problems` category.
 Voting is hidden.
 8. The moderator stops the voting and the most voted items bubble up.
 9. The moderator takes 3 top items from the `Problems` category and creates an `Action Item` in the third column out of it with the help of the team.
 Each `Action Item`: